Brief history Losberger GmbH

 During the Second World War, Friedrich Losberger’s factory was destroyed.
 In 1947/48, he rebuilt it at a new location in Heilbronn.
 From then on, he focused solely on the production of temporary structures.

-In 1974, the company launched the first aluminum tent construction based on a modular principle.
+In 1974, the company launched the first aluminium tent construction based on a modular principle.
 In the early nineteen eighties, Losberger further expanded its modular product range.
-De Boer was one of the first large-scale companies to place an order for these new tent systems.
+De Boer was one of the first large scale companies to place an order for these new tent systems.

 In the decades that followed, Losberger expanded to other countries and continued to launch new products.
 During this time, the company made several acquisitions, including the assets of Walter S.A., EuroHallen GmbH and Gradinger.